-day says: After writing and mailing an endear-ing letter to his wife, Floyd E. Rock of Maloue, N. Y., district manager for northern New York of the Washington Life Insurance company, disappeared on Sunday from the Empire hotel, this city, and has not been heard from since. city, and has not been heard from since.
-"In the letter to his wife he said that he intended to go through China-town and the slums Sunday night, as he had never seen the sights there.
+day says: After writing and mailing an endear-ing letter to his wife, Floyd E. Rock of Malone, N. Y., district manager for northern New York of the Washington Life Insurance company, disappeared on Sunday from the Empire hotel, this city, and has not been heard from since, "In the letter to his wife he said that he intended to go through Chinathat he intended to go through China-town and the slums Sunday night, as he had never seen the sights there.
 Rock had with him when he left Ma-lone Saturday to make his monthly re-port to the head office of the insurance company here \$1,480.
-The state manager of the company, S. M. Hard, together with the missing man's father, A. F. Rock, have institut-ed a gearch.
-The scice so far have been unable to get a.
-Trace of Rock in Chinatown. hinatown Manager Hard sald last night: 'Rock's accounts with the company are correct in every detail."
+The state manager of the company, S. M. Hard, together with the missing man's father, A. F. Rock, have institut-ed a search.
+The police so far have been unable to get any trace of Rock in Chinatown. hinatowi State Manager Hard said last night: Buck's accounts with the company are correct in every detail."
 Subways for Brooklyn.

-New York, April 7.-The Brooklyn Rapid Transit company has filed an ap-oligation with the Rapid Transit commission for authority to construct 35 mission for authority to construct 35 mission for subways in Brooklyn.
+New York, April 7.--The Brooklyn Rapid Transit company has filed an ap-Rapid Transit company has need at ap-plication, with the Rapid Transit com-mission for authority to construct 35 miles of subways in Brooklyn.
 In the application was included all the routes outlined in the report of the committee on plans of the commission.
 In addition three or four crosstown lines are provided for, Senator Platt Better.

-Washington, Conn., April 7.- The condi-on of Semitor O. H. Platt, which took a for the worse last evening, showed for the worse last evening, showed ivement today.
-His physician said the congestion that appeared in the hung late vesterday afternoon and may had cleared on this morning.
-The or, he said, had the most comfortscomforta. ble night since his illness began.
-Paris, April 7 .- Foreign Minister Del-
+Washington, Conn., April 7.-The condi-ion of Senator O. H. Platt, which took a urn for the worse last svening, showed improvement today.
+Ills physician said but the congrestion that appeared in the defit lung late yesterday afternoon and weening had cleared up this morning.
+The senator, he said, had the most comforta-de nicht since ha illness berga. ble night since his illness began. performed in that country.
+A year ago the German mission was annexed to the Swiss mission and the work in both sible in his official capacity.
+Elder Cannon left home July 8, 1901 gincering.